srpsatish/srpsatish/README.md

 <br>

-## I'm a Front End Developer, Web enthusiast, a happy person and I love what I do!!
+## I'm a Front End Developer, Web enthusiast, and I love what I do!!

 <!--
 - 🔭 I’m currently working on ...